KPBS (TV)

 KPBS (channel 15) is a PBS member television station in San Diego, California, United States.
-Owned by San Diego State University as part of KPBS Public Media, it is a sister station to NPR member KPBS-FM (89.5).
+Owned by San Diego State University (SDSU) as part of KPBS Public Media, it is a sister station to NPR member KPBS-FM (89.5).
 The two outlets share studios at the Conrad Prebys Media Complex at Copley Center on Campanile Drive on the SDSU campus.
 The TV station's transmitter is located on San Miguel Mountain in southwestern San Diego County.

 History

 In 1960, San Diego State College (now San Diego State University) applied for a license from the Federal Communications Commission (FCC) to operate a non-commercial educational television station to serve San Diego.
 The station first signed on the air on June 12, 1967, as KEBS-TV.
-The station was originally a member of National Educational Television (NET) before becoming a member of PBS when it launched on October 6, 1970, at which time the station changed its call letters to KPBS-TV.
+The station was originally a member of National Educational Television (NET) before becoming a member of PBS when it launched in October 1970, at which time the station changed its call letters to KPBS-TV.
 Despite the calls, which mimic the callsign schemes used by stations owned by ABC, NBC, and CBS in New York City and Los Angeles, it is not an owned-and-operated station (nor is similarly-named WPBS in Watertown, New York), as PBS cannot own or operate any of its member stations or regional member networks due to the service's local and non-profit nature.
 The KPBS call sign reflects the station's affiliation and programming, but not any special status within PBS.

-On January 1, 2011, when Los Angeles' longtime PBS station KCET ended its membership, KPBS began to be carried on cable providers in the Bakersfield market, alongside fellow PBS stations KVCR-DT in San Bernardino and KVPT in Fresno.
-It is also one of three PBS member stations that serve the Palm Springs market, alongside KVCR-DT and KOCE-TV in Huntington Beach (which succeeded KCET as Los Angeles' primary PBS member station).
-As with most other PBS members, KPBS carries nationally distributed programs from PBS, American Public Television (APT), and other distributors.

 KPBS started broadcasting digital television on November 21, 2001.
 On June 12, 2009, the station turned off its analog signal over UHF channel 15 in accordance with the federal mandate for transitioning television broadcast from analog to digital.
 The station's digital signal remained on its pre-transition UHF channel 30.

-On March 26, 2019 the digital signal has been moved to UHF channel 19 as a result of spectrum reallocation.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 15.
+On January 1, 2011, when Los Angeles' longtime PBS station KCET ended its membership, KPBS began to be carried on cable providers in the Bakersfield market, alongside fellow PBS stations KVCR-DT in San Bernardino and KVPT in Fresno.
+It is also one of three PBS member stations that serve the Palm Springs market, alongside KVCR-DT and KOCE-TV in Huntington Beach (which succeeded KCET as Los Angeles' primary PBS member station).